Blogs

 When buying LED lights to satisfy a particular space design, careful attention must be paid to the colour temperature.
 Otherwise, the final light output and effect will not be uniform and will fail to meet expectations.

-This article provides details and covers the technicalities to help understand concepts of color temperature chart, to ultimately choose the right LED light for the space.
+This article provides details and covers the technicalities to help understand the concepts of the colour temperature chart, to ultimately choose the right LED light for the space.

-As a general tip, the LED lighting color, output and style should match the aesthetics and furniture of your space.
+As a general tip, the LED lighting colour, output and style should match the aesthetics and furniture of your space.

 What is colour temperature?

-The Correlated Color Temperature or CCT of an LED light fixture defines the appearance (i.e., warm or cool lighting effect) produced by the light bulb.
+The Correlated colour temperature (CCT of an LED light fixture defines the appearance (i.e., warm or cool lighting effect) produced by the light bulb.
 It should be mentioned that the value is not an indication of how hot or cool the bulb feels to the touch.

 Also Read: Do LED Lights Get Hot – How Hot Are LED Bulbs?